 The new law also suspended another common deduction involving miles on the road.
 It took out the tax break for job-related moving expenses, which would have allowed 18 cents a mile in 2018.
 The main exception is for military being transferred to new posts.

-If you’re more curious and want to wade through more details, you’ll find them under IRS Notice 2018-42, available through the IRS Web site, www.irs.gov.
+If you’re really curious and want to wade through the details, you’ll find them under IRS Notice 2018-42.